Chapter 4:

 Exodus 3:13-17

-Moses said to God: “Suppose I am now come to the sons of Israel and I do say to them, ‘The God of your forefathers has sent me to you,’ and they do say to me, ‘What is his name?’
-What shall I say to them?”
-At this God said to Moses: “I shall prove to be what I shall prove to be.”
-And he added: “This is what you are to say to the sons of Israel, ‘I shall prove to be has sent me to you.’”
-Then God said once more to Moses: “This is what you are to say to the sons of Israel, ‘Jehovah the God of your forefathers, the God of Abraham, the God of Isaac and the God of Jacob, has sent me to you.’
-This is my name to time indefinite, and this is the memorial of me to generation after generation.
-You go, and you must gather the older men of Israel, and you must say to them, ‘Jehovah the God of your forefathers has appeared to me, the God of Abraham, Isaac and Jacob, saying: “I will without fail give attention to you and to what is being done to you in Egypt.
-And so I say, I shall bring you up out of affliction by the Egyptians to the land of the Canaanites and the Hittites and the Amorites and the Perizzites and the Hivites and the Jebusites, to a land flowing with milk and honey.”’”
+Moses said to God: “Suppose I go to the Israelites and I say to them, ‘The God of your forefathers has sent me to you,’ and they say to me, ‘What is his name?’
+What should I say to them?”
+So God said to Moses: “I Will Become What I Choose to Become..”
+And he added: “This is what you are to say to the Israelites, ‘I Will Become has sent me to you.’”
+Then God said once more to Moses: “This is what you are to say to the Israelites, ‘Jehovah the God of your forefathers, the God of Abraham, the God of Isaac and the God of Jacob, has sent me to you.’
+This is my name forever, and this is how I am to be remembered from generation to generation.
+Now go, and gather the elders of Israel and say to them, ‘Jehovah the God of your forefathers has appeared to me, the God of Abraham, Isaac and Jacob, and he said: “I have certainly taken notice of you and of what is being done to you in Egypt.
+So I say, I will take you away from affliction at the hands of the Egyptians to the land of the Canaanites and the Hittites and the Amorites and the Perizzites and the Hivites and the Jebusites, to a land flowing with milk and honey.”’”

 Isa 30:20

-And Jehovah will certainly give you people bread in the form of distress and water in the form of oppression; yet your Grand Instructor will no longer hide himself, and your eyes must become those seeing your Grand Instructor.
+Though Jehovah will give you bread in the form of distress and water in the form of oppression, your Grand Instructor will no longer hide himself, and you will see your Grand Instructor with your own eyes.

 Psalm 23:1